ThatQuiz Test Library Take this test now

 • 8.
 What is the difference between 'economic growth' and 'economic development'?

-A) Economic growth is a government policy, while economic development is a business strategy
+A) Economic growth is a short-term increase in profits, while economic development is the long-term sustainability of an economy

 B) Economic growth is an increase in the output of goods and services in a country, while economic development includes improvement in living standards, infrastructure, and overall well-being